soos3d/particle-auth-nextjs-aa/README.md

 ⚡️ Basic demo application using `@particle-network/auth-core` and `@particle-network/aa` to initiate social login and send transactions via an account abstraction smart account.

-This is a lower-level library and powers `@particle-network/auth-core-modal` - most additional functionality beyond the aforementioned (login and transaction execution) will need to be built by the developer implementing this library.
+This is a lower-level library that powers `@particle-network/auth-core-modal`.
+The developer implementing this library will need to build most additional functionality beyond the aforementioned (login and transaction execution).

 This app allows you to log in using social logins and interact with the Ethereum Sepolia and Base Sepolia testnets by displaying account information and sending a transfer transaction to an address you can input in the UI.
 The user can select to send a gasless transaction or pay gas with the native token.